The challenge for the 2019 USDASC is to develop a system for corrosion inspection in difficult-to-access areas that can do the following:

-- Details of this structure such as the exact substrate material, coatings used, application methods, and its dimensions are provided within these official rules.
+- Details of this structure such as the exact substrate material, coatings used, application methods, and its dimensions will be provided by September 30, 2018

 - The interior of this structure has been developed to represent any or all of the following: